 Hybrid vehicle battery reconditioning, repair and maintenance equipment for individual | fleet servicing

 What is an HEV battery module?

-Modules are nickel metal hydride (NiMH) battery cells that connect in series.
-An individual cell has a nominal voltage of 1.2 V. A Ford Escape has 5 cylindrical cells in a module.
+Modules are nickel metal hydride (NiMH) battery cells connected in series.
+A NiMH battery cell has a nominal voltage of 1.2 V. A Ford Escape has 5 cylindrical NiMH cells per module.
 A Toyota Prius has 6 prismatic NiMH cells per module.
 HEV traction battery pack consists of modules configured in series.
-A Ford Escape has two 25 module battery packs.
+A Ford Escape has two 25-module traction packs.
 A Prius has a single 28-module pack.

 |cells/module||module V||type||modules/pack||pack V|